 Extensions & Widgets

-Widget development patterns for Home Screen, Lock Screen, StandBy, Live Activities, and Control Center controls.
+Widget development patterns for Home Screen, Lock Screen, StandBy, and Control Center controls.
 Covers timeline management, data sharing between app and extensions, and extension lifecycle.

 When to Use This Skill